xlanor/intellimouse/reverse_engineering/README.md

-Attempting to teach myself reverse engineering a usb driver
+Attempting to teach myself reverse engineering a usb mouse to write a driver.

 lsusb -v output: